svenzer007/Research-Net/README.md

      matplotlib
    ```

-4. **Download Semantic Scholar embeddings**
+4. **Configure Semantic Scholar API**

-   * Obtain API access and set your `SEMANTIC_SCHOLAR_API_KEY` environment variable.
+   * Obtain an API key and set `SEMANTIC_SCHOLAR_API_KEY` as an environment variable.
-   * Ensure you have access to precomputed paper embeddings (e.g., SBERT vectors saved in Parquet).
+   * Ensure access to precomputed paper embeddings (e.g., SBERT vectors in Parquet).

 ---

 ## Usage

-All three workflows are driven by `driver.ipynb`.
-Launch it with:
+Launch the main notebook to explore all workflows:

 ```bash
 jupyter notebook driver.ipynb